bf-s/CTF-Writeups/corCTF-2021/README.md

 * If it fails &#8594; apply a new x-gate &#8594; *measure with 0/1 basis*
 * If it succeeds &#8594; *measure with +/- basis*

 There are still 50 elements in the array *bill* so I decided to automate the rest of the task with a python program.
-If you choose to try applying the solution manually you will find that the connection will be by the server after a little while, so you cannot really get all the qubits in "your bill".
+If you choose to try applying the solution manually you will find that the connection will be terminated by the server after a little while, so you cannot really get all the qubits in "your bill".
 I used pwntools to control my nc connection and wrote the following python program to get the flag:

 ```python
 from pwn import *